6 Ways to Outsmart Smartphone Stress

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“These devices are spinning into addictions,” says Michael McKee, PhD, a psychologist in the Center for Behavioral Health at Cleveland Clinic.
+“These devices are spinning into addictions,” says psychologist Michael McKee, PhD.
 “People are not just getting overloaded.
 The technology is interfering with their lives — and they’re developing withdrawal symptoms if they try to cut back.”

 If plugging in is your vice, use these tips to kick bad habits.